sihellem/TER-SEX-DB/README.md

 [![sihellem - TER-SEX-DB](https://img.shields.io/static/v1?label=sihellem&message=TER-SEX-DB&color=red&logo=github)](https://github.com/sihellem/TER-SEX-DB "Go to GitHub repo")
 [![License: CC BY-NC-SA 4.0](https://img.shields.io/badge/License-CC_BY--NC--SA_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-sa/4.0/)

-# The Termite Sex Database

 # !
 UNDER CONSTRUCTION !
 _Data will first appear at the publisher of the manuscript as "Supplementary Data" and will then be mirrored on this GitHub page._

+# The Termite Sex Database
+This database centralizes published termite alate numerical sex ratio data and demographics for these species.

+We invite researchers to join the initiative and share their dust-taking data with the termite scientific community, through this database repository, on which we plan to periodically update available data on termite demographics and sex ratios.

 ## Population sex ratio
 Calculate the mean population numerical sex ratio and its associated 95% confidence interval (CI) for frequency-structured data using the productivity-corrected colonial sex ratios.
 Formulae sensu Bourke & Franks (1995: 160-161).

-Bourke A.F.G. & Franks N.R. _Social Evolution in Ants.
-Monographs in Behavior and Ecology._ (Princeton University Press, 1995).
+[Bourke A.F.G. & Franks N.R. _Social Evolution in Ants.
+Monographs in Behavior and Ecology._ (Princeton University Press, 1995).]

 ```
 ### Get function and data